zxzalisa/bis620.2023/README.md

 [![lint](https://github.com/zxzalisa/bis620.2023/actions/workflows/lint.yaml/badge.svg)](https://github.com/zxzalisa/bis620.2023/actions/workflows/lint.yaml)
 <!-- badges: end -->

-The bis620.2023 package has been created with the purpose of providing a unified platform for interactive data exploration and analysis.
-Its target audience includes data analysts, researchers, and students seeking a user-friendly interface for dataset exploration and visualization, all without the necessity for extensive coding through the use of the Shiny App.
-This interactive page can display histograms for phases, conditions, and designs, as well as a vibrant word cloud representation based on specific query words or numbers, which can be adjusted within the page panel.
+The bis620.2023 package serves as a unified platform designed for interactive data exploration and analysis.
+It caters to data analysts, researchers, and students, offering a user-friendly interface for dataset exploration and visualization without the need for extensive coding, thanks to the Shiny App integration.
+This interactive tool can generate histograms for phases, conditions, and designs, as well as dynamic word clouds based on query words or numbers, all customizable within the page panel.

 ## Links